 The ALTERBSC and OVERRIDE procedures run the \$SETCF utility.
 Instead of using these procedures to alter the BSC environment, you can use the SETB and SETR utility control statements of the \$SETCF utility.
-These procedures are described in Modifying the MRJE Environment in Chapter 4.

 For information on coding System/34 procedure commands and utility control statements, see the System Support Reference Manual.